Mokuji/mokuji/apidocs/components/account/models/Accounts.md

 Options:
-   array $rules - Defines extra rules per field name. bool $force_create - Tries to ignore the PK if it has an auto_increment attribute.
-Otherwise throws programmer exception
+   array $rules - Defines extra rules per field name. boolean $force_create - Tries to ignore the PK if it has an auto_increment attribute.
+Otherwise throws programmer exception. boolean $nullify - When set to true, fields that are valid but empty will be set to NULL (default: false).

 * Visibility: **public**
 * This method is defined by [dependencies\BaseModel](../../../dependencies/BaseModel.md)